IEP ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Icahn Enterprises L.P. ( IEP) alleging that the Company violated federal securities laws.
+NEW YORK, May 30, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Icahn Enterprises L.P.
+(NASDAQ: IEP) alleging that the Company violated federal securities laws.

 Class Period: August 2, 2018 to May 9, 2023